LaunchCodeEducation/java-web-dev-curriculum/content/models-and-model-binding/reading/create-model/_index.md

 lastMod: # UPDATE ANY TIME CHANGES ARE MADE
 ---

-In the next several pages, we will be making updates to `coding-events` to demonstrate model creation, how models relate to data, and the practice of model binding.
+In the next several pages, we will be making updates to `codingevents` to demonstrate model creation, how models relate to data, and the practice of model binding.
 The first of these steps is to move data handling out of our controller classes and into a model class.
 As we discussed on the previous page, the controller class is not responsible for holding data.

-In `coding-events`, we'll remove the `ArrayList` data from `EventController` and create a proper Java class to deal with event items.
+In `codingevents`, we'll remove the `ArrayList` data from `EventController` and create a proper Java class to deal with event items.
 We'll then update our controller methods to take advantage of the new model and its properties, rather than the strings stored in the list.
 Lastly, because the controller is updating, the template variables it relies upon will also need to